fengyuanchen/cropperjs/README.md

   - `2`: the canvas should not be within the container
   - `3`: the container should be within the canvas

+Define the view mode of the cropper.

+### dragMode

+- Type: `String`
+- Default: `'crop'`
+- Options:
+  - `'crop'`: create a new crop box
+  - `'move'`: move the canvas
+  - `'none'`: do nothing

-Define the working mode of the cropper.
+Define the dragging mode of the cropper.

 ### aspectRatio